X-Men: Social issues

-The conflict between mutants and normal humans is often compared to real-world conflicts experienced by minority groups in America such as African Americans, various religious or non-religious groups, ethnic minorities, autistic individuals, the LGBTQ community, etc. It has been remarked that attitudes towards mutants do not make sense in the context of the Marvel Universe, since non-mutants with similar powers are rarely regarded with fear; X-Men editor Ann Nocenti remarked that "I think that's literary, really – because there is no difference between Colossus and the Torch.
+The conflict between mutants and normal humans is often compared to real-world conflicts experienced by minority groups in America such as religious groups, ethnic and racial minorities, autistic individuals, and the LGBTQ community.
+It has been remarked that attitudes towards mutants do not make sense in the context of the Marvel Universe, since non-mutants with similar powers are rarely regarded with fear; X-Men editor Ann Nocenti remarked that "I think that's literary, really – because there is no difference between Colossus and the Torch.
 If a guy comes into my office in flames, or a guy comes into my office and turns to steel, I'm going to have the same reaction.
 It doesn't really matter that I know their origins. ... as a book, The X-Men has always represented something different – their powers arrive at puberty, making them analogous to the changes you go through at adolescence – whether they're special, or out of control, or setting you apart – the misfit identity theme."
-Also on an individual level, a number of X-Men serve a metaphorical function as their powers illustrate points about the nature of the outsider.

 The X-Men are hated, feared and despised collectively by humanity for no other reason than that they are mutants.
 So what we have here, intended or not, is a book that is about racism, bigotry and prejudice.